chasesmith95/meshcache/docs/Vision.md

 ## Authentication (V1)

-The authentication of members of the mesh, and overlay network can be done in several ways, but the current version will support:
+The authentication of members of the mesh, and overlay network can be done in several ways, but the current version will support.
-- Smart Contract-based Authentication
-- Signature-based Authentication

 ### Smart contract-based Authentication